Problems or opportunities?

-Nearly 20 years ago, my life dramatically changed when I developed a painful neurological movement disorder called Dystonia.
+Over 20 years ago, my life dramatically changed when I developed a painful neurological movement disorder called Dystonia.
 It has been the greatest challenge of my life, but also my greatest teacher.
 When I learned to live with it and not fight it so much, new doors opened for me to learn and grow.
 I had to work with it to find peace and healing.
 This gave me a new outlook on a life I thought was taken from me by this health condition.
 Dystonia changed things in major ways indeed, but it opened doors to important life classrooms.

 We can’t change anything until we accept it.
 We have to stop saying life shouldn’t be this or that way; it should be this way, because it is this way!
 We have to stop resisting what is, move forward, and make great things happen.